kfrancischen/pslx/doc/docs/tool.md

 2. File locker to ensure the atomic io of files.
 3. LRU cache for caching.
 4. SQL tool for connecting to SQL database and executing queries.
 5. Timeout tool to timeout a function in the main thread.
+6. Fetcher tool to fetch partitioned ProtoTable (whose values are of the same proto message type and keys are timestamps).
+6. Watcher tool to fetch partitioned ProtoTable (whose values are of the same proto message type and keys are timestamps).

 ### Documentation for Logging Tool
 To create a logging tool instance, please use